2021 – Summer

 Instructor: Bob Eckstein

-Today most people have the attention span of a flea.
-This is why illustrations, videos and live-drawing have become an integral part of reporting and major news outlets have taken notice.
-Graphic journalism ranges from covering local news to the World Series, frivolous events like Comic Con, and even uber serious global conflicts like Syria.
+Recent times have taught us all the lesson of adapting.
+Learning more skills, expanding your toolbox and ability to change with the times is crucial.
+Illustrations, videos and live-drawing have become an integral part of reporting, and are used widely by major news outlets.
+Graphic journalism ranges from covering the World Series to serious world events.
+From local small town culture to global news.
 It affords those with the right skills to stand out at a time when our profession is more competitive than ever.
 All writers need to be elastic.
 If telling your story in a vibrant way through images helps you reach more people, media outlets will want you.
 After all, a picture is worth a thousand words.

 Notes: Can count as an elective towards the journalism major when coupled with a second 2-credit journalism elective.
 Does not count toward either journalism minor.